Public vs. Private IP Addresses: What’s the Difference?

 Security

 Your public IP is exposed to the internet and can be scanned by anyone.
 Attackers routinely sweep public IP ranges looking for open ports and vulnerable services.
-A properly configured firewall is your first line of defense, controlling which inbound connections are permitted and blocking everything else.
-Private IP addresses, on the other hand, are shielded from direct internet access by the NAT boundary — but that does not mean they are inherently safe from internal threats.
+A properly configured firewall is your first line of defense.
+It controls which inbound connections are permitted and blocks everything else.
+Private IP addresses are shielded from direct internet access by the NAT boundary.
+But that does not mean they are inherently safe from internal threats.

 Network Design

 Designing a network requires careful planning of private address space.
-Choosing the right RFC 1918 range, dividing it into subnets, and assigning addresses systematically prevents conflicts and makes the network easier to manage as it grows.
-Understanding where private addressing sits within the broader OSI model (Layer 3, the Network layer) helps clarify how routing and addressing decisions interact with other layers of the stack.
+Choose the right RFC 1918 range, divide it into subnets, and assign addresses systematically.
+This prevents conflicts and makes the network easier to manage as it grows.
+Private addressing sits within the broader OSI model at Layer 3, the Network layer.
+This clarifies how routing and addressing decisions interact with other layers.

 IPv4 Conservation

 The entire reason private addressing and NAT exist is IPv4 address exhaustion.
-With only about 4.3 billion public IPv4 addresses available and billions of connected devices worldwide, there simply are not enough public addresses to go around.
-Private addressing combined with NAT allows thousands of devices to share a single public IP.
-The long-term solution is IPv6, which provides a virtually unlimited address supply, but the transition is gradual and IPv4 remains dominant.
+Only about 4.3 billion public IPv4 addresses are available globally.
+There simply are not enough public addresses for the billions of connected devices worldwide.
+Private addressing combined with NAT lets thousands of devices share a single public IP.
+The long-term solution is IPv6.
+IPv6 provides a virtually unlimited address supply.
+The transition is gradual and IPv4 remains heavily used.

 Troubleshooting

 When diagnosing connectivity problems, knowing whether the issue involves your public IP or your private IP narrows the problem significantly.
-If a DNS lookup fails, is it because the DNS server cannot reach your public IP, or because your device’s private IP is misconfigured?
-If a reverse DNS lookup on your public IP returns unexpected results, the problem lies with your ISP or DNS provider, not your local network.
-Understanding which address is relevant at each stage saves time and prevents misdiagnosis.
+If a DNS lookup fails, is it because the DNS server cannot reach your public IP?
+Or because your device’s private IP is misconfigured?
+Understanding how DNS works end to end helps trace the failure.
+If a reverse DNS lookup on your public IP returns unexpected results, the problem is with your ISP.
+Not your local network.
+Not your local network.
+Knowing which address is relevant at each stage saves time and prevents misdiagnosis.

 Common Misconceptions